dokku/dokku/docs/process-management.md

 Dokku allows you to run multiple process types at different container counts.
 For example, if you had an app that contained 1 web app listener and 1 background job processor, dokku can, spin up 1 container for each process type defined in the Procfile.
 By default we will only start the web process.
 However, if you wanted 2 job processors running simultaneously, you can modify this behavior in a few ways.

-## Include a DOKKU_SCALE file in your repo
+### DOKKU_SCALE file

+You can optionally create a `DOKKU_SCALE` file in the root of your repository.
 Dokku expects this file to contain one line for every process defined in your Procfile.
 Example:
 ```
 web=1
 worker=2
 ```

-## Use the ps:scale command.
+### Use the ps:scale command.
 Example:
 ```
 dokku ps:scale app_name web=1 worker=2
 ```